Malmö Konsthall

 Malmö Konsthall has many times been the first to show artists who have later gone on to be hugely influential.
 Listed among the participating artists in the first exhibition from 1975, “Ögon-Blickar/New Media 1”, were names like John Baldessari, Bernhard and Hilla Becher, Annette Messager, Edward Ruscha and Katharina Sieverding–all of whom have since produced bodies of work that have won increasing international recognition.
 Malmö Konsthall has always worked with local, regional, and international artists alike, and historically the emphasis and character of the work shown has varied with new each director.

-In 1994, the Konsthall was renovated and reopened.
-Architect Jan Holmgren of White Arcitecture designed the construction of a section that was added between the gallery itself and the old “Craft’s house” from 1915.
-The reception, café, and auditorium were relocated from the exhibition space to what we now call Mellanrummet (the “in-between space”).
-The galley space grew, and the other facilities became more functional.
-The interiors of the café/restaurant and the bookshop/reception were designed by furniture designer Åke Axelsson.
+In 1994, the renovated art hall was inaugurated.
+Architect Jan Holmgren from White Arkitekter had designed the refurbishment and extension between the exhibition hall and the old Hantverkshuset from 1915.
+The reception, café, and auditorium were moved out of the hall and placed in what we now call “The Middle Room.”
+The exhibition space became larger, and the other functions improved.
+The interior design of the café/restaurant and the bookstore/reception was created by furniture designer Åke Axelsson.

 Mats Stjernstedt 2016–